portyu9/qa-automation-api-postman-newman/README.md

 # API Automation with Postman and Newman

 I built this repository to demonstrate how I structure and execute API test suites using **Postman** collections and **Newman**.
 Many teams rely on Postman for exploratory API testing but struggle to keep those tests version controlled or to run them consistently in CI/CD pipelines.
-By committing my collections, test scripts, environment files and CI configuration to Git, I can treat my API tests like any other code asset.
+By committing my collections, test scripts, environment files and CI configuration to Git, I can treat my API tests like any other code asset with GitHub Actions CI.

 ## Key Features